 Army says it has searched 1,350 West Bank sites and arrested more than 330 Palestinians in search for missing teens.

-The young settlers were hitchhiking home from a religious school in Kfar Etzion, an illegal settlement between Bethlehem and Hebron, and were last heard in a brief emergency call to police.
+The settlers disappeared on June 12 while hitchhiking home from a religious school in Kfar Etzion, an illegal settlement between Bethlehem and Hebron, and were last heard in a brief emergency call to police.

-Their disappearance set off the largest military operation in the West Bank since the end of the second Intifada: More than 400 Palestinians were detained in the 18-day search, thousands of homes raided, and five people killed by Israeli gunfire.
+Their disappearance set off the largest military operation in the West Bank since the end of the second Intifada.
+More than 600 Palestinians were arrested in the 18-day search, thousands of homes raided and five people killed by Israeli gunfire.

-On Monday night it demolished the homes of Marwan Qawasmeh and Amer Abu Aisha, two Hebron-area residents who the Israeli government has named as suspects.
+On Monday night Israel demolished the homes of Marwan Qawasmeh and Amer Abu Aisha, two Hebron-area residents who the Israeli government has named as suspects.

 The use of punitive demolitions revived a practice that was almost entirely discontinued in 2005.